rloutlaw/JavaSDKDocs/outlawSDKDocs/index.md

 # Java for Azure Developers

-Azure makes it easy to develop and deploy Java apps, using the tools you know and love.
+Azure makes it easy to develop, deploy, and manage your Java apps, using the tools you know and love.
 Java developers on Azure can:

-- Develop apps using your favorite tools such as Eclipse, IntelliJ, Maven and Gradle.
+- Create apps using your favorite tools such as Eclipse, IntelliJ, Maven and Gradle.
-- Integrate services like [SQL Database](https://docs.microsoft.com/en-us/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server) and [Azure storage](https://docs.microsoft.com/en-us/azure/storage/storage-introduction) into your applications.
+- Integrate services like [SQL Database](https://docs.microsoft.com/en-us/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server) and [Azure storage](https://docs.microsoft.com/en-us/azure/storage/storage-introduction) into new or existing applications.
 - Deploy, scale, and monitor your applications, APIs, and services.
-- Autoamte configuration of your Azure resources from Java code.
+- Automate configuration of Azure resources from your Java code.

 ## Try out a sample now